International Activities Related to Pesticides

 Guidance on data requirements for tolerances on imported commodities in the United States and Canada.

-NAFTA Technical Working Group
+USMCA Technical Working Group

-The North American Free Trade Agreement Technical Working Group (TWG) on Pesticides is a collaboration among the pesticides regulatory government agencies of the United States, Canada, and Mexico.
+The United States-Mexico-Canada Agreement (USMCA) Technical Working Group (TWG) on Pesticides is a collaboration among the regulatory government agencies from the United States, Canada, and Mexico.

 The technical working group meets periodically.
-See:
+See summaries of recent meetings:

 NAFTA Strategic Plan 2016-2021.